19 Jan The Difference Between Horses and Ponies: Complete Guide

 Horses and ponies are used for many of the same things.
 While the small size of ponies may be favored for younger riders, many times a well-mannered horse is a better equine companion for beginners.
 However, ponies are still used quite frequently for young riders or shorter adult riders.

 Both horses and ponies are appropriate for riding, pulling, or racing.
 The best use for a horse depends more heavily on its breed and abilities rather than its height.

-Strength of Horses vs. Ponies
+Strength Differences of Horses and Ponies

 Although horses are obviously able to carry a higher amount of weight due to their larger size, ponies are actually stronger when you consider their size.
 In general, ponies are able to carry more weight in relation to their size than horses can.
 This is most commonly attributed to their stocky, compact build.
 With heavier bones, tougher hooves, and shorter legs, ponies are made to carry loads that are quite large.

-Overall Health of Horses vs. Ponies
+Health Differences of Horses and Ponies

 Both horses and ponies are susceptible to the same types of illnesses and health conditions.
 However, ponies are more likely to develop health conditions such as Cushing’s and laminitis.
 Laminitis is especially more prevalent amongst ponies as it is more likely to develop in horses that are overweight – something that is common in ponies.

 Interestingly enough, many studies have been conducted to determine the healing ability of horses and ponies.
 These studies have found that, in general, ponies are able to heal more quickly than horses.
 This is likely attributed to the fact that they have more leukocytes, a key to fast healing.